 - Your forearm should take an “L” shape with the upper arm and also with your flexible wrist.

 - Bring your wrist back with the bat close to the left hip.

-- Swing your bat to brush the ball and at the same time rotate your right shoulder in the clockwise direction.
+- Swing your bat to brush the ball and at the same time rotate your right shoulder in a clockwise direction.

 - The movement of your bat should be upward as well as forward.

 - Brush at the top of the ball to generate the required topspin.

 - The flexible wrist and the forearm are the main anchors for the backhand topspin.